 Base rate + 4.75%

 Base rate + 3.75%

 $50,000 or more

 Base rate + 2.25%

 Base rate + 2.75%

 A traditional commercial construction loan from a bank is another option for business owners.
 Rates, repayment terms, and down payment requirements vary.
 Generally, a minimum down payment of 10% is required, maximum repayment terms of 25 years are standard, and fixed and variable rates are available.
 You can start your lender search by talking to your current financial institution about your financing needs.
-See our post on the best bank loans for small business if you’re interested in specific recommendations.
+See our post on the best bank loans for small businesses if you’re interested in specific recommendations.

 Earlier in this post, we discussed loan-to-cost ratios.
 When a loan-to-cost ratio is lower and the borrower needs to come up with additional money, a mezzanine loan may be an option.
 This type of loan is secured with stock.
 If the borrower defaults, the lender can convert to an equity stake.
 With a mezzanine loan, the borrower has more leverage and can achieve a loan-to-cost ratio of up to 95%.